mantishub/action-rotate-version/README.md

-# MantisHub Rotate Version GitHub Action
+# MantisHub Next Version GitHub Action
+One pattern is to always have the next release be named “vNext” and renaming such release to theappropriate name when released and then creating a new “vNext”.
+It should be possible to implement such pattern.
 This GitHub Action automates the process of updating an existing version `(vNext)` to the current release version in MantisHub and creating a new release version `(vNext)` for future use.

 ### Usage